bkuhlmann/pragmater/README.md

 ## Features

-- Supports adding a pragma comment or multiple pragma comments to single or multiple source files.
+- Supports adding a pragma or multiple pragmas to single or multiple source files.
-- Supports removing a pragma comment(s) from single or multiple source files.
+- Supports removing pragma(s) from single or multiple source files.
 - Supports file list filtering.
 Defaults to any file.
-- Ensures duplicate pragma comments never exist.
+- Ensures duplicate pragmas never exist.
-- Ensures pragma comments are consistently formatted.
+- Ensures pragmas are consistently formatted.

 ## Screencasts